Section 5 – State Championships

 The highest possible level of competition is provided for girls in all competitions except for: Australian Football – Boys, Rugby League – Boys, and Rugby Union – Boys.
 Girls will have access to these sports, taking into account strength, stamina and physique.

-5.1.5 At State Carnivals the number of members in Region/Association team shall be:
+5.1.5 At State Championships the number of members in association team shall be:

 Athletics Boys – as per entry sheet